ashishlamsal/huffman-zipper/README.md

 ## Installation

       - Clone this repo to your PC
       - Go to its project directory
       - Open **huffman-zipper.sln** in Visual Studio 2019
       - Set HuffmanCLI or HuffmanGUI as startup project
-- To build HuffamnGUI project, configure **wxWigets** for Visual Studio 2019.
+      - To build HuffamnGUI project, configure **wxWidgets** for Visual Studio 2019.
       - Build and run the project.

 ## Links